November 23, 2021 — Family language policies among Quebec-based parents - TESOL Webinar

 July 15, 2021 — Awarded Vanier Scholarship

-After sharing my path to receiving this incredible award on Twitter, I was also overwhelmed by the positive response and beautiful messages I received - thank you!
+After sharing my path to receiving this prestigious award on Twitter, I was overwhelmed by the positive response and beautiful messages I received from so many of you - thank you to each and every one of you who reached out, whether via Twitter or email.

 See the story here: https://www.concordia.ca/news/stories/2021/07/15/concordia-psychology-grad-student-is-awarded-a-vanier-canada-graduate-scholarship.html?c=/news (en francais: https://www.concordia.ca/fr/actualites/nouvelles/2021/07/15/une-etudiante-en-psychologie-de-concordia-obtient-une-bourse-d-etudes-superieures-du-canada-vanier.html).